Still downloading templates?

 Here’s where that information typically lives:

 In many generative AI chat environments, the selected AI model appears near the chat header.
-This might reference a specific Gemini tier or a version large language model designation.
+This might reference a specific Gemini tier or a large language model version designation.

 If you’re working through Google’s official materials, you may find version information listed in update logs or help documentation tied to the AI company.